phusion/holy-build-box/TUTORIAL-4-TWEAKING-APPS.md

     container#

 Most build systems log the reason why a configure check failed.
 Autotools log all checks to `config.log`.
-If you look around inside the Nginx source directory (`/nginx-1.8.0`), you will eventually find a file `objs/autoconf.err`.
+Nginx's build system is not written in autotools, but if you look around inside the Nginx source directory (`/nginx-1.8.0`) you will eventually find a file `objs/autoconf.err`.
 That is where the Nginx build system logs to.
 Let's look inside the file.

     container# cd nginx-1.8.0
     container# cat objs/autoconf.err